LucressIrina/LucressIrina/README.md

 Technical Operations Engineer/ Data Analyst
 ----------------------

-I am a creative and analytical IT professional with experience in data analysis, Python, SQL, Tableau, and Excel.
+I am a creative and analytical IT professional with strong skills in Python, SQL, Tableau, and Excel, and a passion for applying these tools to data analysis projects.
 My background includes flight operations and logistics account management, where I developed strong problem-solving and team collaboration skills.
-As an IT graduate from Purdue Global University, I am passionate about turning data into actionable insights and building scalable technical solutions.
+As an IT graduate from Purdue Global University, I am enthusiastic about turning data into actionable insights and building scalable technical solutions.

 * 🌍  I'm based in Chicago, IL